 Effect to be monitored Indicator Target/ Data Source Performance Commentary The LDP seeks to protect the local landscape.
-It will be important to monitor whether new developments positively contribute to the design quality of settlements. % of county designated for landscape No decrease GREEN Extension to the AONB supported and achieved.
+It will be important to monitor whether new developments positively contribute to the design quality of settlements.
+No decrease Green Extension to the AONB supported and achieved.
 The LDP seeks to protect the local landscape.
-It will be important to monitor whether new developments positively contribute to the design quality of settlements. % of county designated as high or outstanding landscape quality (LANDMAP studies) No decrease GREEN SPG for AONB and World Heritage Site adopted.
+It will be important to monitor whether new developments positively contribute to the design quality of settlements.
+No decrease Green SPG for AONB and World Heritage Site adopted.
 No changes in LANDMAP evaluation.
 The LDP seeks to protect the local landscape.
-It will be important to monitor whether new developments positively contribute to the design quality of settlements.
-Changes in the LANDMAP evaluation and extent of that change as a result of development No changes GREEN SPG for AONB and World Heritage Site adopted.
+It will be important to monitor whether new developments positively contribute to the design quality of settlements. • No changes Green SPG for AONB and World Heritage Site adopted.
 No changes in LANDMAP evaluation.